You are here

 The 2007 Interlaboratory study evaluated the repeatability and accuracy of odour analysis results, as defined in the European Standard, when evaluating n-butanol samples.
 Standard samples were sent to all participants.
 All of the analyses were conducted blind, meaning the test administrator and panellists had no prior knowledge of the expected results, and were done with a neutral third party observer present.
 Nine n-butanol samples of different but unknown concentrations were evaluated by five panellists and results were sent to OLFAtec for comparison with the European Standard and the other participant laboratories’ results.
 Pinchin’s results for n-butanol analysis met both the repeatability and accuracy requirements of the European Standard.
 Of the 71 labs to participate, only 12 labs met these criteria.
 Pinchin was included in this elite group.

 The Pinchin odour lab was established in 2000 to meet client needs in environmental odour analysis.
 Beginning with clients in Southern Ontario, the lab now has a Canadian client base stretching from New Brunswick to British Columbia, as well as clients in the United States and Great Britain.

 Pinchin’s odour laboratory and Head Office is conveniently located in Mississauga near Pearson International Airport.
 The olfactometer and panellist staging rooms are dedicated odour free zones supplied by a filtered air supply and kept under positive pressure to improve ventilation and minimize ambient odour infiltration.
 This state-of-the-art laboratory meets the European Standard’s requirements for odour lab conditions.

 Contacting Pinchin Enviromental

-For further information on the Pinchin Odour Lab and odour analysis, contact Shawn McDonald via our Laboratory Contact page.
+For further information on the Pinchin Odour Lab and odour analysis, please contact us by phone or email via our Odour Laboratory Contact page.